 Mark (BA LLB Hons, University of Melbourne) leads the specialist employment law team at MDC Legal.
 He has over 17 years practice in industrial, workplace and employment law.
 In previous lives he was Associate to Chief Justice David Malcolm, worked in a commercial litigation firm, then as a senior associate of a national firm, and as Principal Solicitor of the Employment Law Centre.
 Mark is a well-regarded practitioner in workplace relations law, named as a “leading lawyer” in Doyle’s Guide 2014, 2015, 2016 and 2017.
 In addition to providing strategic and front end advice and implementing contracts policies and procedures, Mark has conducted litigation and acted as counsel in several jurisdictions on “both sides of the fence” in a wide variety of matters, including injunctions and restraint of trade matters, protected industrial action, contractual claims, general protections and unfair dismissal claims, and bullying and discrimination claims.

-Nikita (BA LLB, Murdoch University) is a Senior Associate at MDC Legal and has practiced in workplace and employment law for over seven years.
-She has worked with Corrs Chambers Westgarth and Lynn & Brown Lawyers, prior to joining MDC Legal.
-Nikita has advocacy and negotiation experience in the Federal Court of Australia, the Federal Circuit Court of Australia, the District and Supreme Courts of Western Australia, in the Fair Work Commission and in the Western Australian Industrial Relations Commission.
+Nikita (BA LLB, Murdoch University) is a Senior Associate at MDC Legal, with almost a decade’s experience in workplace and employment law.
+Nikita has worked with Corrs Chambers Westgarth and Lynn & Brown Lawyers, prior to joining MDC Legal.
+Nikita has advocacy and negotiation experience in the Federal Court of Australia, the Federal Circuit Court of Australia, the Magistrates, District and Supreme Courts of Western Australia, in the Fair Work Commission and in the Western Australian Industrial Relations Commission.
 She advises employees and employers on all aspects of State and Federal workplace laws, including unfair dismissals and general protections matters, contractual and statutory rights and obligations, the drafting and interpretation of employment contracts, redundancies, performance management and termination and discrimination.
 Nikita also works with Human Resources practitioners and business owners in the development of workplace relations strategies, policies and procedures.
-Nikita is a volunteer solicitor with the Employment Law Centre’s Night Legal Service and with the Sussex Street Community Legal Centre Night Legal Service.
+Nikita is a former a finalist in the Women Lawyers of WA Inc. Junior Woman Lawyer of the Year Award, and in 2016 was also a finalist in the Lawyers Weekly Women in Law Awards.
+Nikita is also a volunteer solicitor with the Employment Law Centre’s Night Legal Service.

 Joanna Knoth (BA LLB, University of Western Australia) is a Senior Associate at MDC Legal.
 Joanna has a Bachelor of Laws and a Bachelor of Arts, majoring in Industrial Relations, for the University of Western Australia in 2008.
 Joanna has a strong employment law background, which includes experience in unfair dismissal and adverse action matters, industrial strategy and dispute contingency, enterprise agreement making, restructuring and redundancy, post-employment restraints, workplace investigations, equal opportunity and discrimination.
 In addition to commercial work, Joanna has represented employers in a variety of forums, including in the Federal Court, the Federal Circuit Court, the Fair Work Commission and the WAIRC.